 Aside from medication, there are plenty of things you can do to reduce the number of dust mites in your home:

 - Air out fabrics.
 One of the best ways to get rid of mites on bedding and other fabrics is to leave them outside in the sun.
 After around 12 hours, vacuum the fabrics thoroughly before bringing them inside.

 - Vacuum regularly with a high-quality filter.
 It’s important to vacuum your home regularly using a cleaner with an effective filter.
 This gets rid of dust mite body parts that could cause a reaction.
 It also minimises the amount of skin cells available for dust mites to eat.
 The vacuums on our list of dog vacuums are great for this.
 We recommend vacuuming at least once a week, but if you want to reduce your dog’s symptoms you may want to clean high-traffic areas daily.
-Many people find using a cordless vacuum easier for quick cleaning (view our top picks on this page).
+Many people find using a cordless vacuum with pet attachment easier for quick cleaning (view our top picks on this page).

 - Bathe your dog more regularly.
 Dogs absorb allergens via their skin.
 For this reason, regular bathing can prevent allergens that are caught in fur from coming into contact with the skin.
 It’s important not to bathe too regularly though, as this can dry the dog’s skin.